xenon-middleware/xenon-tutorial/README.md

 # get a copy of this repository
 git clone https://github.com/NLeSC/Xenon-examples.git

+# change into the new directory:
+cd Xenon-examples
 ```

 When running from the command line, the examples need to be compiled first.
 We have provided an easy way to do so through: